FalconTheBerd/altControlPanel/README.md

 ## Overview

 Alt Control Panel is a Python-based remote control application designed for managing a secondary computer (referred to as "Alt") over a network.
-It provides functionalities such as file management, task management, terminal command execution, and screenshot capture via a Flask web interface.
+It provides functionalities such as file management, task management, terminal command execution, and a live screen view via a Flask web interface.

 ## Features